andrei-gutierrez/dotnetapp/README.md

 # dotnetapp
-This app uses a simple dotnet component to push through s
+This app uses a simple dotnet component to push through the elasticsearch serilog sink